asagrekin/GamesInOne/reports/Week4Report.md

 - By April 26 we plan to have a functioning interaction with the database.
 Storing, deleting, and retrieving games that are within the database.

 ### Asa
-Last week's goal: N/A.
+Last week's goal:
+- Keep up with the deadlines.
+- Get initial txt file database up and running so that it can store info.

 Progress:
-- Created git repo.
+- Got a working proof of concept for the databse up.
-- Decided on route to take for implementing database.
+- Added documentation to database.
-- Started playing aroun with txt file databases/reading writing to files in c++.
+- Got example code of how to use databse runing.
+- Thought about next steps/ointigrating with back-end.

 Issues:
-- Going to have to figure out how best to store data/not much experience with this.
+- Blocked by lack of info for what needs to be stored in database/how it should be stored.

 Goal for next week:
+- Sync with back-end.
+Get info as needed for the database.
-- Keep up with the deadlines.
+- Implement database to work with the back-end.
-- Get initial txt file database up and running so that it can store info.
+- Merge with back-end.

 ### Steven
 Last week's goal: N/A.